zerovectorspace/GameLoop/README.md

         // (Optional)
         // I should interpolate the animations of my actors here.

-        // I should use this->interpolate and this->deltaTime to animate my actors return *this;
+        // I should use this->interpolation and this->deltaTime to animate my actors return *this;
     }
     virtual GameLoop& draw(){